MontbrunPrivateCapital/TrustTAdministrationExample/README.md

 ## GetBase64ImageFromDocument

 Get documents uploaded by users as base64 encoding.
-You should provide a document's ID.
+You should provide a document's ID, see the `GetUsersPendingApproval` endpoint.

 ```C#
 var picture =